global-121/121-platform/services/121-service/WORKFLOWS.md

 2. Use the endpoint: [`/programs/monitoring/{programId}`](https://test-vm.121.global/121-service/docs/#/programs/get_programs_monitoring__programId_)
    Fill in the `programId` = 1.

-   This will return all connections, with attributes:
+   This will return all registrations, with attributes:

    - Monitoring-question answer
    - Registration duration (in seconds)